mortyma/Advanced_Internet_Computing/AppEngine/README.md

 	$sudo add-apt-repository ppa:webupd8team/java
 	$sudo apt-get update
 	$sudo apt-get install oracle-java7-installer

-#### Google App Engine SDK for Java - 1.8.7 - https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Java

-Download and unzip.
-From here on, we will assume that the appenige sdk is in ~/appengine-java-sdk/

-#### Check installation:
+#### Check Maven and Java installation

 `$mvn --version` should then print:

 	Apache Maven 3.1.1 (...)
 	Maven home: /usr/local/apache-maven-3.1.1
 	Java version: 1.7.0_51, vendor: Oracle Corporation
 	Java home: /usr/lib/jvm/java-7-oracle/jre

+#### Google App Engine SDK for Java - 1.8.7 - https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Java

+Download and unzip.
+The run script will assume that the appenige sdk is in `~/appengine-java-sdk/`.
+Make sure that you rename the unziped directory accordingly.

+# Twitter API access

+the application needs to be able to use the twitter API, for which credentials are required.
+In `AppEngine/src/main/webapp/WEB-INF/twitter4j.properties`, set the values for the keys ` oauth.consumerSecret` and `oauth.accessTokenSecret`.
+The secret tokens are NOT published in the repository, but you may get them from us via e-mail.

 # Run scripts

 * deploy.sh

-Run the script to build and deploy.
+Run the script in the projects root directory to build and deploy.
+The script will require you to provide login credentials.
+Again, you can get them via e-mail.

 # Available features

 Open http://aicsentiment.appspot.com/

-TODO
+Everything is accessible via the web-interace.
+Use `Analyse` to get twitter sentiment for a given key. `Batch` will send a batch of 5 requests, to simulate a bit more load.